 Adil is an expert in the field of Systems Biology and Bioinformatics.
 His recent research activities include the generation of the context specific genome-scale metabolic models for healthy human cell-types e.g. adipocytes, hepatocytes and myocytes as well as certain types of cancer e.g. liver cancer.
 He employed the reconstructed comprehensive models for revealing the molecular mechanisms of obesity associated diseases as well as for discovery of the novel biomarkers and drug targets.
 He also reconstructed personalized and population based models for liver cancer patients in order to identify anticancer drug targets that can inhibit the growth of, or kill tumors.

 Marina has recently become Assistant Professor at the Department of Marine Sciences, University of Gothenburg, and she is a member of the Centre for Marine Evolutionary Biology, University of Gothenburg.
 Marina has a background in Physics and Theoretical Biology.
 Her main research interests are within Evolutionary Biology.
 Specifically, she is interested in the mechanisms of speciation, species' range expansions and the evolutionary advantages of sexual reproduction.
 Marina's research method involves mathematical modelling (individual-based computer simulations) with model results serving as an input against which empirical genetic data are tested.
 Marina has recently been awarded a grant by the Hasselblad Foundation for developing her research on the evolution of populations undergoing range shifts, specifically focusing on short- and long-term potential for local genetic adaptation in expanding populations.

 To be anounced

 |15.00||Coffee and posters ("Group A")|

 |13.00||Oral presentations by PhD-students and PostDocs|

 |15.00||Coffee and posters ("Group C")|

-The conference will be held at the Wallenberg Conference Center, room Europe.
+The workshop will be held at the Wallenberg Conference Center, room Europe.